HyagoOliveira/SceneManagement/README.md

 ### Loading new Scenes

-The example bellow shows how to load new scenes using Scene Loading Settings:
+The example bellow shows how to load new scenes using Scene Loading Settings asset:

 ```csharp
 using UnityEngine;